Mchtira/tictactrip/README.md

 # TicTacTrip exercise

-An API that justify a text...
+An API that justify a text given as parameter

 # How to use it